pdoongarwal/Color-Picker/README.md

 ###Note

 - Changes aren't permanent when you Refresh the Code.
-- Works best in Chrome
+- Works best for Chrome
 - Minor Bug Fixes needed for firefox